vidixha/soar-drone-editing/README.md

 # Aerial Cross-View Box Propagation POC

-Answers one question: does a learned cross-view module beat simple geometry for tracking a box through camera motion, on ground-level video, and does that result still hold on aerial drone video?
+Does a learned cross-view module beat simple geometry for tracking a box through camera motion, on ground-level video, and does that result still hold on aerial drone video?

-No training was done anywhere in this project.
 The core geometry method is training free and uses no model at all.
 A later extension tested a pretrained generative video model (VACE) on top of the geometry.